-- 1. The student has been assessed for all stage/semester modules and no module in the stage/semester has been failed outright (< 35%). - 2.
-The results of all modules in the stage/semester are from first attempts. - 3.
-In the case of full-time student, the results are from the same end of semester/stage examination/assessment session. - 4.
-The stage/semester-aggregate of credit-weighted excesses of percentage marks (over 40) is greater than or equal to twice the stage/semester-aggregate of credit-weighted deficits of marks (under 40) and - 5.
-The potentially compensatable results account for no more than one-third of the credit for the stage/semester: i.e., 20 credits in a 60-credit stage; 10 credits in a 30-credit semester; or 10 credits in a 25-credit semester.
-In a term or semester of less than 25 credits compensation does not apply.
+- 1) The student has been assessed for all stage/semester modules and no module in the stage/semester has been failed outright (< 35%); - 2) The results of all modules in the stage/semester are from first attempts; - 3) In the case of full-time student, the results are from the same end of semester/stage examination/assessment session; - 4) The stage/semester-aggregate of credit-weighted excesses of percentage marks (over 40) is greater than or equal to twice the stage/semester-aggregate of credit-weighted deficits of marks (under 40); - 5) The potentially compensatable results account for no more than one-third of the credit for the stage/semester: i.e., 20 credits in a 60-credit stage; 10 credits in a 30-credit semester; or 10 credits in a 25-credit semester.
+In a term or semester of less than 25 credits compensation does not apply; - 6) Where a student presents with an I grade and all other requirements for compensation are fulfilled.